QuantumBFS/Yao.jl/README.md

 ### Adjusting the plot attributes

 Various attributes of the visualizations can be altered.
-The plot can be modifiend, if we change the following attributes
+The plot can be modified, if we change the following attributes

 - `YaoPlots.CircuitStyles.linecolor[]` for line color, default value being `"#000000"` (black color)
 - `YaoPlots.CircuitStyles.gate_bgcolor[]` for background color of square blocks, the default value being `"#FFFFFF"` (white color)